VioletAmethystLunar/Atomic-Thoughts-Medical-Dialogue/README.md

 This repository contains the code and data processing pipeline for the paper **"Experience is the Teacher: Reusing Atomic Thoughts from LLMs to Improve Medical Dialogue"**.

+## 📄 Paper

+You can read the full paper here: [Experience is the Teacher: Reusing Atomic Thoughts from LLMs to Improve Medical Dialogue](Assets/Experience_is_the_Teacher.pdf)

 ## 📂 Repository Structure

 The project is organized as follows: